-In response to the ever-increasing educational needs in Texas, East Texas Baptist University offers the Certificate in Ministry program.
+In response to the ever-increasing educational needs in Texas, East Texas Baptist University offers the Certificate in Ministry program in English and Spanish.
 This eighteen (18)-semester hour program is designed for anyone who is seeking entry-level preparation for ministry service.